projectcalico/calico/master/reference/calicoctl/commands/replace.md

   -c --config=<CONFIG>       Path to the file containing connection
                              configuration in YAML or JSON format.
                              [default: /etc/calico/calicoctl.cfg]
+  -n --namespace=<NS>       Namespace of the resource.
+                            Only applicable to NetworkPolicy and WorkloadEndpoint.
+                            Uses the default namespace if not specified.

 Description:
   The replace command is used to replace a set of resources by filename or